 - 1.As regular column data: You can use any number of the CSV columns as metadata for your mailpieces such as “name”, “address_line1”, etc. The values for this column for each row should be regular text and not JSON formatted.
 See our API documentation on how to use more than one column from your CSV file as metadata.
 Example: If you have a column header in your CSV file called “

 recipient” and the value of the cell for this column in the first row is “

 john_smith”, then the metadata that gets attached to your mailpiece for this row will be “

 metadata_key2columns, and then the values that correspond to each mailpiece in each row.

 - This is different than Campaign Metadata

 - Each individual mailpiece created through the campaign will inherit Campaign metadata.
-This is great for tags you’d like to apply to an entire campaign and can be set in Step 1.
+This is ideal for tags you’d like to apply to an entire campaign and can be set in Step 1.